 Compost What You Can't Consume

 You might be surprised at all the leftovers and inedible food waste that you can easily compost into a fertilizing agent for your plants and garden.
-While turkey, ham, and other meats should always be kept out of compost, some common Thanksgiving scraps you can safely place inside your bin include bread, cranberries, potatoes, yams, veggies, fruits, and coffee grounds.
+While turkey, ham, other meats, and dairy should always be kept out of (most) composts, all other food and scraps are fair game!
 Uncoated paper products, such as plates, cups, paper towels, and cardboard food packaging are also great additions for your pile.
-So instead of tossing out inedible leftovers at the trash can, grow what you throw by aiming instead for the compost bin.

 Sustainable Travel is Smart Travel